freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Block.md

 ## Block.blockCount Field

-The static variable through which the class keeps count of `Block` objects
+This static variable helps the class keeps count of `Block` objects.
 (as of September 23rd, 2024, I can't remember the reason that made this count necessary)

 ```csharp